Charlweed/image_transceiver/README.md

 ```

 # Usage
-After image_transceiver is installed in ComfyUI, and a source such as Gimp 2.99.18+ development release, or Gimp 3.0.x.,
+After image_transceiver is installed in ComfyUI, and a source such as GIMP 2.99.18+ development release, or GIMP 3.0.x.,
 start the ComfyUI server.
 Check the logs to ensure there are no errors.
 The log should show that image_transceiver was
 loaded.
 You should see text that looks like:
 ```commandline